JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

      also from Netgear, paired with [this modem][my-modem].

 A little caveat on all this.
-As I've said: Comcast or AT&T _should_ ensure that whatever they rent to you is adequate for your subscription.
+Comcast or AT&T _should_
+  ensure that whatever they rent to you is adequate for your subscription.
-If that were true, this method would save you money but not improve speeds.
+If that were true, then buying your own equipment would save you money but not improve speeds.
 However, in my own experience,
   I was able to improve my experience and speeds measured with the equipment I bought.